Sun Pictures

 Sun Pictures is an Indian film production and film distribution based in Chennai, India.
-It is a division of Sun TV Network a part of the Sun Group.
-In 2010, it started producing films, the first film was Enthiran which was a huge blockbuster.
+Founded on 1999 It is a division of Sun TV Network a part of the Sun Group.
+In 2009, it started producing films, the first film was Enthiran which was a huge blockbuster.
 Alongside, they have produced numerous blockbuster films such as Sarkar, Petta, Beast, Jailer and Coolie.